The beauty of the Northern Lights awaits.

 With one of the world’s most famous mountain ranges, it’s no wonder our groups love a geography field trip to France.

-Take in the rugged beauty of the Alps while learning about the millenia of tectonic and glacial movements it took for them to form.
-Or discover the impact years of tourism has had on alpine towns and villages, like Chamonix.
+Take in the rugged beauty of the Alps while learning about the millennia of tectonic and glacial movements it took for them to form.
+Or discover the impact years of tourism have had on alpine towns and villages, like Chamonix.

 Culture, Food & Language